cybernetics/jk-db/README.md

 	db-user=root
 	db-password=123456

-** Note : the above config file is optional and also the above configurations are already the defaults, so no need to set it up :) **
+** Note : the above config file is optional and also the above configurations are already the defaults, so no need to set it up. **
 Thats it , now you can start us the API , have a look at the example sections for more details on the API

 ## Examples: